nestjs/docs.nestjs.com/content/recipes/prisma.md

 ##### 5. Introspect your database to obtain your Prisma models in the Prisma schema

-Now that you created your database tables, you can _introspect_ the database to generate your [Prisma models](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-schema/models).
-After that, you will install and generate Prisma Client which will expose queries that are _tailored_ to these models.
+Now that you've created your database tables, you can _introspect_ the database to generate your [Prisma models](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-schema/models).
+After that, you will install and generate Prisma Client, which will expose queries that are _tailored_ to these models.

 To introspect your database, run the following command in your terminal: